 The user reserves the instruments and services via CEITEC booking table.
 Users can gain access to the booking after logging through the account of his/her institution.
 A simple guide for booking of devices/services on CEITEC intranet can be found on the this web pages of the core facility.

 Each user of CF BIC instrumentation (either in user or service mode) has to comply with some basic rules regarding the reservation system (booking), training, good laboratory praxis, etc. These are summed up in the special file (click the link below).

 Handling of the users' data (created by users themselves or by Core Facility staff during services) follows the Core Facility Data policy (click the box below for details).
 Core Facility staff regularly (at least every 3 months) backs up the data to the university cloud but cannot ensure day-to-day backup and therefore is not responsible for potential loss of the data through SW or HW issues (e.g. during hard drive failure).
 All users are encouraged to secure their data immediately after completing their experiment.

 Location, booking hours:

-Core Facility instruments are situated in buildings C04 of Masaryk University Campus in Brno, Bohunice (UKB).
+Core Facility instruments are situated in buildings C04 and C12 of Masaryk University Campus in Brno, Bohunice (UKB).
 Detailed information on the location and the instrument time available for booking is available on our web pages.